RobertsLab/sams-notebook/drafts/2020-05-02-Transcriptome-Assembly---C.bairdi-All-RNAseq-Data-Without-Taxonomic-Filters-with-Trinity-on-Mox.md

 categories:
   - Miscellaneous
 ---
-[Steven asked that I assemble an unfiltered (i.e. no taxonomic selection) transcriptome](https://github.com/RobertsLab/resources/issues/923) with all of our _C.bairdi_ RNAseq data.
+[Steven asked that I assemble an unfiltered (i.e. no taxonomic selection) transcriptome](https://github.com/RobertsLab/resources/issues/923) with all of our _C.bairdi_ RNAseq data (see the FastQ list file linked in the Results section below).
+A _de novo_ assembly was run using Trinity on Mox.
+It should be noted that this assembly is a mixture of stranded/non-stranded library preps.

 SBATCH Script (GitHub):